-The insurance industry has been undergoing change in recent years and one IT trend that has been gaining traction is the use of telematics.
-In fact, research indicates that by 2030, the global insurance telematics market is likely to reach $13.78 billion with an impressive 19.5% CAGR growth from 2021.
+The insurance industry has been undergoing change in recent years, and one IT trend that has been gaining traction is the use of telematics.
+In fact, research indicates that by 2030, the global insurance telematics market is likely to reach $13.78 billion.

 Given the customers’ demand for personalization and policy pricing tailored to their unique circumstances, it’s no surprise that companies are after insurance software that can help achieve that.